emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Bounty Hunter
 Bringing in lawbreakers lined your pockets.
 Maybe you had an altruistic motive and sought to bring in criminals to make the streets safer, or maybe the coin was motivation enough.
 Your techniques for hunting down criminals transfer easily to the life of an adventurer.

 Choose two ability boosts.
-One must be to Strength or Wisdom, and one is a free ability boost.
+One must be to Might or Wisdom, and one is a free ability boost.

 You're proficient in the Survival skill, the Legal lore skill, and four Skills of your choice.
 You gain the Experienced Tracker Talent and two other Talents of your choice.